Miuroku/3_Term/README.md

        AllOptions - represents options that we could change;<br />
        IConfigurationParser - contains one method (Parse());<br />
        JsonParser & XMLParser - universal parsers (implement IConfigurationParser);<br />
-       ConfigurationLoader - gets the path and searches there for configuration files, and verify if all options was loaded, if not, inserts default values;<br />
+       ConfigurationLoader - gets the path and searches there for configuration files,<br />
+                       and verify if all options was loaded, if not, inserts default values;<br />
        ConfigurationProvider - returns maximum options for "AllOptions".<br />